 When states play Big Brother

-This is a gripping account of how governments control and manipulate the internet in order to censor and monitor their citizens.
+This is a gripping account of how governments control and manipulate the internet to censor and monitor their citizens.

-With stories from exiled Tibetan monks trying to circumvent China’s surveillance apparatus, Syrian citizens tortured for Facebook posts, Brazilian activists using social media to distribute alternative news and Pakistani showing online violence against women, we see firsthand the high-stakes consequences that our unprecedented level of digital communication can produce.
+With stories from exiled Tibetan monks trying to circumvent China’s surveillance apparatus, Syrian citizens tortured for Facebook posts, Brazilian activists using social media to distribute alternative news, and Pakistani showing online violence against women, this film shows firsthand the high-stakes consequences that our unprecedented level of digital communication can produce.